withastro/astro/packages/astro/src/core/errors/README.md

   */
 ```

-For `@message`, the property is intended to provider a slightly cleaned error message or if there's multiple messages possible, a collection of common messages.
-If possible, avoid doing substantial changes to messages as some users might search for the error message
+The `@message` property is intended to provide slightly more context when it is helpful: a more descriptive error message or a collection of common messages if there are multiple possible error messages.
+Try to avoid making substantial changes to existing messages so that they are easy to find for users who copy and search the exact content of an error message.

 ### Always remember